swiss-seismological-service/scdetect/README.md

   an event.
 Note that the threshold is only relevant for a multi-stream detector setup.

+- `"minimumArrivals"`: Defines the minimum number of arrivals w.r.t. streams within the stream set configured which must be part of an event to qualify for a detection.

+- `"mergingStrategy"`: Defines the merging strategy applied before linking cross-correlation results.
+Possible configuration options are:
+  + `"greaterEqualTriggerOnThreshold"`: cross-correlation results with regards to the configured streams must be greater or equal to the configured `"triggerOnThreshold"` in order to be taken into account for linking.
+    Results lower than the `"triggerOnThreshold"` are dropped.
+  + `"all"`: all cross-correlation results with regards to the configured streams are taken into account while linking.
+Trying to merge all incoming cross-correlation results is computationally quite expensive.

+  Note that the configured merging strategy may have a significant performance impact in a multi-stream detector setup.

 - `"createArrivals"`: A boolean value which defines if detections should include *detected arrivals*, i.e. arrivals with regards to the streams included within the stream set.
 If enabled, origins will be created with